neitsa/neitsa.github.io/games/rimworld/preparelanding/filtering.md

 - Do not include tiles that have `granite`
 - Do not include tiles that have `marble`

 As of now, only the `Stone type` filter is re-orderable.
+Please note that for the stone filter, the ordered filtering can be disabled.

 ## Usable Numeric